-So this new study by the Karolinska Institute tells us a few things we already knew, and some we didn’t.
+So this new study by the Karolinska Institute tells us a few things we already knew about weight-loss nutrition, and some we didn’t.

 And the study’s meta-analysis confirmed it.
 Rebound-Gain was stated as more the Rule than the exception.

 So as we’ve noted before: Weight-Loss is like the championship of a fighting sport;

 You’re only a confirmed-champ after you’ve not-only Won the title, but Defended it.